CR91TQ94/EncLang/README.md

  - Rules to make it look like it could be spoken

 The files included are the encryption and decryption Python code.

+There are two options:
+ChaCha-Poly1305 with auth - gives longer output
+AES version uses AES-CTR (no auth) - gives shorter output